lrasata/infra-trip-planner-webapp/DEVELOPMENT.md

      - <img src="./docs/build-structure-lambda-process-uploaded-file.png" alt="build-folder-structure">
    - Update `image_uploader.tf` and to refer the build folder:
      - `lambda_process_uploaded_file_dir = "./lambda_process_uploaded_file_build"`
-6. Plan and define **IPv4 adress range** used by the VPC which has 3 AZs and contains 3 Public subnets and 3 Private Subnets.
+6. Plan and define **IPv4 address range** used by the VPC which has 3 AZs and contains 3 Public subnets and 3 Private Subnets.
 You will have to provide those values as variables or default values will be applied.

 ## Getting Started